ChrisPenner/ChrisPenner.github.io/site/drafts/stm.md

 ### Data Races

-Data races area  problem which I believe are best solved at the language level itself.
+Data races are a problem which I believe are best solved at the language level itself.

-In a language like Haskell, data races are solved by simply _never sharing mutable state_.
-Haskell provides guarantee by default, the entire language is based on immutable data, so you're free to share your data between threads however you like.
+As mentioned earlier, using immutable data by default simply prevents data races from existing in the first place.

-In other languages it does require some discipline to ensure that all mutable state is contained within `TVar`s, but I suppose this is no more difficult than remembering to contain access to resources within their appropriate mutexes.
+Pre-emption can occur at any point in normal code and we know we won't get a data race because all the data is immutable.

-In practice this means that you just literally can't _mutate state_ to cause a problem for some other thread.
-The language simply doesn't provide a mechanism to do it without explicitly wrapping your state in an `IORef`s, which you'd have no reason to do unless you explicitly _want_ to accept the tradeoffs and dangers that come with traditional mutation.
+When we need mutable data, it's made explicit by wrapping that data in `TVar`s, and the language further protects us by only allowing us to mutate these variables within transactions, which we compose into operations which are guaranteed a consistent uncorrupted view of the data.

-Looking at our withdraw function, we see that we can write code very much like the original un-synchronized golang version, but in STM it's perfectly safe from data races since we're using TVars within a Transaction.
+Looking at our withdraw function, we see that we can write code that looks very much like the original un-synchronized golang version, but in STM it's perfectly safe from data races since we're using `TVar`s within an `STM` Transaction.

 ```haskell
 -- Withdraw money from an account